shiroishimatora/shiroishimatora.github.io/docs/_posts/2023-01-11-system-imaging-with-asr.md

 This is all that is necessary to prepare Mac OS X for imaging.
 I go a bit further and delete caches, preferences, the swap file, and anything else that indicates the installation has been used before.
 As this is tedious, I will document it later.

 Now, reboot to your Imaging partition with Mac OS 9.
 Run Disk First Aid on your Mac OS X partition.
-Then open Disk Copy 6.5b13 and select Create Image From Folder and select your Mac OS X partition.
+Then open Disk Copy 6.5b13 and select Image -\> Create Image From Folder and select your Mac OS X partition.

 ![][image-4]

 _Create Image From Folder_

 Disk Copy will take a bit to calculate the size of the image.
-In the next dialog, select Read-Only as the disk image format and save it to the other hard drive in your system (I call mine Big Disk as it is 137 GB).
-While you can go ahead and select Read-Only Compressed, it takes a very long time to compress the image.
+In the next dialog, select Read/Write as the disk image format and save it to the other hard drive in your system (I call mine Big Disk as it is 137 GB).
+While you can skip ahead and select Read-Only Compressed, it takes a very long time to compress the image and images over 1 GB will usually error out

 ![][image-5]

 _Save Disk Image As:_

+After Disk Copy finishes creating the image, select Image -\> Convert Image

 [image-1]:	/assets/images/system-imaging-with-asr/restore-bundle.png
 [image-2]:	/assets/images/system-imaging-with-asr/asr-1.3-folder.png